cdn77/debugr/packages/http-common/README.md

 =======================================

-This package defines the shape of the `data` included in entries which represent a HTTP request.
+This package defines the shape of the `data` included in entries which represent HTTP requests or responses.
 Plugins which produce or consume such entries should conform to this shape.
 Unless you're developing a Debugr plugin or log handler, you usually don't need to worry about this package, as it will be installed and used automatically when required.